- MDC (Modular Design Construction) replacement video module for select NAD home theater receivers, including the T 758

 - MQA (Master Quality Authenticated): Bluesound is the first wireless multiroom audio system to support MQA (Master Quality Authenticated).
 MQA is a revolutionary end-to-end technology that captures and delivers master quality audio in a file that's small enough to stream or download.
 Bluesound worked closely with MQA to implement technology inside each Bluesound component to ensure the listener will hear MQA encoded music and streams exactly like the source and the way the artist intended you to hear it when it was approved in the studio.
 It also supports FLAC, WAV, AIFF, ALAC, WMA Lossless, WMA, AAC, MP3, and OGG.

-- Bluetooth w/ aptX: The NAD BluOS Kit features built-in Bluetooth 4.0 with support for wireless music streaming from your Bluetooth-enabled Apple iPod/iPhone/iPad, Android smartphone/tablet, Windows PC/Phone, Mac computer/laptop, and more.
+- Bluetooth 4.0: The NAD BluOS Kit features built-in Bluetooth 4.0 with support for wireless music streaming from your Bluetooth-enabled Apple iPod/iPhone/iPad, Android smartphone/tablet, Windows PC/Phone, Mac computer/laptop, and more.
 You'll be able to stream stored music and music apps on your Bluetooth-enabled device to your compatible NAD receiver or preamplifier.
-In addition, the NAD BluOS Kit offers aptX for CD-quality sound from Android (OS 4.0+) devices.
 You can even distribute Bluetooth audio to the rest of your Bluesound wireless audio system throughout your home or office over WiFi.

 AirPlay 2 with Siri: The optional NAD BluOS kit (sold separately) also enables AirPlay 2 with Siri.
 AirPlay 2 is an advanced and easy-to-use wireless multiroom audio platform for iTunes, Apple Music, and other compatible Apple iOS apps.
 With AirPlay 2 you can play any sound from your Apple iOS device (running iOS 11.4 or later) or Mac computer (running OS X 10.13.2) on a compatible NAD receiver and other compatible BluOS and AirPlay 2 speakers throughout your home.
 You can choose to play audio in one room, play the same audio in grouped rooms, or play the same audio in every room.
 If you are an Apple Music subscriber, you can even play different music in different rooms (you can control and group directly from Apple's Music App and Home app on your Apple iOS device).
 In addition, you can watch videos and movies from YouTube and Netflix on your compatible Apple iOS device or Mac computer with perfectly synced audio on the NAD receiver.
 You will also be able to ask Siri-enabled devices (like your Apple iPhone, iPad, or Watch) to control playback of your Apple Music on the NAD receiver.
 With AirPlay 2, you also get to see song/artist information and album art via the receiver's on-screen menu (not front-panel display).